exercism/fortran/docs/INSTALLATION.md

 ```

 This sources the paths for Intel Fortran and cmake should pick it up
 correctly.
-Also, on windows you should specify the cmake generator
+Also, on Windows you should specify the cmake generator
 `NMake` for a command line build, eg.

 ```Batchfile